 The purpose of this handbook is to provide you with direction and guidance regarding our programs, policies, and expectations for the school year.
 We ask that you take some time to review the handbook with your child/children prior to the start of the school year.
-If you have any questions, concerns, or ideas, please reach out to us.
+If you have any questions, concerns, or ideas, please do not hesitate to reach out to me.
 We are all on the same team, so let's work together to make this year the best ever!

-Sincerely,
+Go Sea Devils!

-Lisa A. Royer Principal
+Sincerely, Lisa A. Royer Lisa A. Royer Principal